aeells/devops-pairing-exercise/Interview.md

 ```
 2.
 ```
-Q: How do you query the type of a cpu using cat?
+Q: How do you query the type of a CPU using cat?
 A: cat /proc/cpuinfo
 ```
 3:
 ```
 Q: What does the 'w' command output?
-A: uptime and load average
+A: Uptime and load average
 ```
 4:
 ```
-Q: What does load average tell us:
+Q: What does load average tell us?
-A: measures the number of threads that are working and waiting to work (CPU, disk, uninterruptible locks).
+A: It measures the number of threads that are working and waiting to work (CPU, disk, uninterruptible locks).
 ```
 5:
 ```